SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.dnp3/README.md

 | Control Provider | The **Service Name** of the of the control provider to query for control values. |
 | Control ID       | The control ID to manage via DNP3. |
 | DNP3 Type        | The type of DNP3 control to associate with the datum property. |

+The Outstation will listen for `net/solarnetwork/node/NodeControlProvider/CONTROL_INFO_CAPTURED` and `net/solarnetwork/node/NodeControlProvider/CONTROL_INFO_CHANGED` events that match any control configuration's _Control ID_ value, and update the associated value in the DNP3 database.

 # OpenDNP3 Shared library